-Childrens meeting and key-working sessions take place within the home, enabling the promotion of reflection and the ability for the individual to take responsibility of their own actions and contributions.
-We are mindful that these interactions are essential for all children and children's growth and development.
+Children's meetings and key-working sessions take place within the home, enabling the promotion of reflection and the ability for the individual to take responsibility for their actions and contributions.
+We are mindful that these interactions are essential for all children and their growth and development.
 These weekly meetings are conducted after consultation with the children to ensure they are delivered in an informal and homely manner.
-Most of our children present problems at referral stage that include the inability to relate at an acceptable level within a peer group.
-All our children are treated equally and fairly, so Issues of rivalry, jealousy and anti-social behaviour are addressed within the group and are done in such a way that they are not de-personalised.
-House meetings can take place separately if appropriate and in line with the child's wishes and feeling.
-Due to the home having two children placed if is deemed unnecessary to conduct meetings formally, weekly planning around menu choices and activities are completed informally.
+Most of our children present problems at the referral stage that include the inability to relate at an acceptable level within a peer group.
+All our children are treated equally and fairly, so Issues of rivalry, jealousy, and anti-social behaviour are addressed within the group and are done in such a way that they are not de-personalised.
+House meetings can take place separately if appropriate and in line with the child's wishes and feelings.
+Due to the home having two children placed, it is deemed unnecessary to conduct meetings formally; weekly planning around menu choices and activities is completed informally.